0xZeroLabs/the-forge/README.md

 The Forge is an AVS built on [EigenLayer](https://eigenlayer.xyz) through the [Othentic](https://othentic.xyz) stack, designed to verifiably register any IP on Story Protocol unleashing access to unlimited IP.

+# 🎯 Grand Plan

+We're currently focused on achieving the following to get a working version of The Forge:

+- [ ] Prover with Jolt (Transcript verifier)
+- [ ] Story Protocol IP smart contracts
+- [ ] IP registration in execution registrar via Alloy
+- [ ] Attestation service ZKP verification ...

 # ⚙️ Set Up

 To set up the environment, create a `.env` file with the usual Othentic